LOTUS

 THE RACING YEARS

-Lotus Type 12 debuted at the 1958 Monaco Grand Prix.
-Since the planned Type 16 wasn’t ready in time, the 12 was re-engineered to take a 1960cc engine and entered into several Formula 1 races in the ‘58 and ‘59 season — with its final race in the British GP at Silverstone.
+The Lotus Type 12 history began with its Formula 1 debut at the 1958 Monaco Grand Prix.
+Since the planned Type 16 wasn’t ready in time, the 12 was re-engineered to take a 1960cc engine and entered into several Formula 1 races in the ’58 and ’59 season — with its final race in the British GP at Silverstone.

 THE ACCOMPLISHMENTS